 Electric Vehicles largely Impacted By Range

 Range reductions.
 What happens when that happens?
 EVs could drive as few as 20% less miles on average in the cold vs. warm weather.
-So it’s important which Chevy Bolts and Elon Musk-Mandated Teslas could survive the Norway winds!
+So it’s important which Chevy Bolts and Elon Musk-Mandated Teslas could survive the Alaskan winds!

 For specific science on this topic, visit the link here to see how you can maximize a car in the wintery tundra that you may encounter.